 · Requires the plaintiff to provide more proof of the adverse effect,

 · Adds affirmative defenses to disparate impact claims.

 Another area to examine and clarify is accommodations and modifications.
 First, make sure you are clear on the definitions of the terms used:

-Reasonable Modifications: Structural change made to existing premises, occupied or to be occupied by a person with a disability, in order to afford such person full enjoyment of the premises.
+Reasonable Modifications: Structural change made to existing premises, occupied or occupied by a person with a disability, to afford such person full enjoyment of the premises.
 When a modification is needed, who pays?
 In most jurisdictions, the disabled resident is responsible for the cost of the modification.
 However, guidance for any community that falls under Section 504 of the Rehabilitation Act is different.
-In addition, the disabled resident is responsible for making reasonable restoration to the interior of the apartment to return it to its original condition before termination of occupancy if the modifications will interfere with the next resident’s use.
-Take note, the disabled resident cannot be charged a higher deposit because of the modification, but you CAN require the establishment of an escrow account to fund the removal of the modifications.
+The disabled resident is also responsible for making reasonable restoration to the apartment’s interior to return it to its original condition before termination of occupancy if the modifications interfere with the next resident’s use.
+Take note; the disabled resident cannot be charged a higher deposit because of the modification.
+Still, you CAN require the establishment of an escrow account to fund the removal of the modifications.
 When it comes to the

 Refusing Requests: When you determine that a request should be refused, tread lightly.
-Before delivering the information to the resident, speak to your legal team so you can be sure your language is within compliance and that you should definitely refuse the request.
+Before delivering the information to the resident, speak to your legal team to be sure your language is within compliance and that you should definitely refuse the request.

 · Vendors: In cases where a vendor is guilty of sexual harassment of a resident, both the vendor and the community can be held liable for violations.